 You can also try these home remedies:

 If your skin itches at night, here are a few triggers to avoid:

-- Don’t go to bed in anything itchy.
-Wear pajamas made from soft, natural fibers, like cotton or silk.
+- Try not to go to bed in anything itchy.
+You can wear pajamas made from soft, natural fibers like cotton or silk.

 - Keep the temperature in your room cool — around 60 to 65°F. Overheating can make you itch.